 More importantly, this allows us to take care of our pupils’ physical welfare and eliminate the chances of physical burnout that so often happens to talented young sportspeople in the UK.

 During the Michaelmas Term, Junior A teams participate in three training sessions a week and a game.
-In the Lent Term a small selection of players in each of the U14 and U15 year groups are given the choice to participate in a full time Futsal programme, where they train at Futsal three times a week and play a fixture on a Sunday.
+In the Lent Term a small selection of players in each of the U14 and U15 year groups are given the choice to participate in a full time Futsal programme, where they train three times a week and play a fixture on a Sunday.

 Throughout the year, each week, the junior elite players also participate in one strength and conditioning session, a performance psychology session and due to their matches being video recorded, are able to engage in their own analysis on Hudl.

 Football for All – The Bradfield Football Club

 At Bradfield, we value participation and ‘football for all’ as much as our elite offering.
 No pupil is ignored in the implementation of self-improvement, no matter their level.

 Football is coached at all levels and abilities; on average the club is able to put out 23 teams per year, across five year groups, allowing over 340 boys to participate regularly.
 B, C, D, E and F teams train two times a week with a game.
 We are renowned for having the strongest fixture list on the school circuit; there is no top footballing school that we do not play.

 The standard football programme at Bradfield runs during the Michaelmas Term and over 200 fixtures are played.
 The football club uses football as a medium to develop a holistic all rounded individual.
 The football culture at Bradfield is embedded in the foundations of respect, self-motivation, responsibility and positive psychology.